recc-tech/tech/checklists/foh-video-setup.md

 ## General Reminders

-- Lower the lights when a video is played and raise them again afterwards
+- Lower the lights when a video is played and raise them again afterwards.
+- If the speaker goes over time, flash the red light a few times and then leave it on.